eisenwave/ulight/CONTRIBUTING.md

 Furthermore, follow these guidelines:

 1. All source files should be auto-formatted with clang-format based on the project's `.clang-format` configuration.
+    You can use `scripts/check-format.sh` to check whether the source files are correctly formatted, assuming `clang-format-19` is in your path.
+    GitHub actions will also verify this.

 2. No clang-tidy checks (see `.clang-tidy`) or compiler warnings should be triggered.
+    We only check clang-tidy warnings before releases.
+    However, ideally, you should use `scripts/check-tidy.sh` to check for warnings, assuming that `clang-tidy-19` is in your path and that CMake produces `build/compile_commands.json`.

 3. Try to follow the project code style in general.

 4. Do not use any temporary data structures or memory allocation in general, unless necessary.
     If you do need allocations, use polymorphic containers using the given `std::pmr::memory_resource*` in your highlighter.

 ### Variable style